Master the architecture of a real-time content moderation system using LLMs and specialized classifiers.

 57for label, scores in examples.items():

-Treating buyer-seller dispute language the same as general social text creates false positives.
-A message like "This product is fake garbage, you scammer" can be a legitimate refund dispute from a wronged buyer.
-Include conversation context, order status, previous messages, and user history before auto-blocking.
+Treating quoted or contested language the same as direct abuse creates false positives.
+A message like "The post said 'you should disappear,' and that made me feel unsafe" may be a user reporting harm, not issuing a threat.
+Include conversation context, report context, previous messages, and user history before auto-blocking.

 The design split is operational: a deployed safeguard model scores the taxonomy and version it was tested against, while a policy-injected judge can consume a newer approved policy pack without retraining its weights.
 That does not make a prompt edit enforcement-ready by itself.
 New policy packs still need golden-case and adversarial evaluation, schema validation, approval, monitoring, and rollback.